A Journey of Seeking Pressure and Forces in the Nucleon: MCDs and Pressure/Forces in Quantum Systems

 Since the kinetic MCD of electron behaves as an exponential decay, the above total MCD comes entirely from the electric field.
 The $r^{-6}$ decay indicates an electric transition dipole arising from the quantum fluctuations.

-Finally, none of the interaction and kinetic MCDs have any direct force effects because there is no discontinuity and that the force is long-range.
-The traces of different contributions of the MCD, as depicted in~\cite{Ji:2025gsq}, do not represent pressure force in any known way~\cite{Ji:2022exr,Czarnecki:2023yqd}.
+Finally, none of the interaction and kinetic MCDs have any pressure interpretation or direct force effects because anisotropic motion and long-range interaction.
+The traces of different contributions to the MCD, as depicted in~\cite{Ji:2025gsq}, do not represent pressure in any known way~\cite{Ji:2022exr,Czarnecki:2023yqd}.